-- People are essential to nature's future: so we must make our movement and our policies more inclusive and representative in order to deliver effective environmental policy for nature24 - Nature is essential to all people's future: so we must ensure that our policy recommendations aim to ensure a thriving natural environment for all people
+People are essential to nature's future: so we must make our movement and our policies more inclusive and representative in order to deliver effective environmental policy for nature, for all.25 INK:

+Nature is essential to all people's future: so we must ensure that our policy recommendations aim to ensure a thriving natural environment, access to its benefits (e.g., green and blue spaces, public rights of way), and connection to nature for all.

 The Link Nature and Wellbeing Strategy Group commits to integrating people in the environmental policy agenda by making proactive contributions to the natural environment and wellbeing agenda and, where appropriate, collaborating with and providing input to other Link working groups on particular policy areas.
-The priorities for this work are:

-- Reverse the decline of nature to ensure a thriving and healthy environment for all people, for example, through campaigns for a State of Nature target and policies such as 30x30

-20 White et al. 2019

-21 Richardson et al. 2021

-22 Terwel et al. 2010a and Terwel et al. 2010b

-23 Richardson et al. 2020

-24 For more information and detail on Link's ongoing Equality, Diversity and Inclusion work to ensure great a more inclusive organisation and environmental sector, see our website.

-- Integrate physical and mental health and wellbeing into environmental policies and programmes, for example, advocating for a Natural Health Service, Green Prescribing for Mental Health and health considerations in Local Nature Recovery Strategies (LNRSs) - Advocate to Government for greater and more equitable access to high quality natural spaces, for example, through planning reform, improved public access to Designated Landscapes and integrating access considerations in environmental land management and LNRSs - Embed nature and outdoor learning at all levels and settings within the education system - Review the evidence gaps and collaborate to generate new, robust evidence on the impacts and return on investment of a thriving natural world in planning, health, education, and social cohesion to provide clear and accessible public evidence base for advocacy

-For questions or further information please contact:

-Emma Clarke, Policy and Information Coordinator, Wildlife and Countryside Link

-T: 020 8078 3581

-E: emma.clarke@wcl.org.uk

-This statement is supported by the following Link members:

-- A Rocha UK Bat Conservation Trust British Canoeing British Ecological Society British Mountaineering Council Buglife Butterfly Conservation Campaign for National Parks Earthwatch FOUR PAWS UK Friends of the Earth Institute for Fisheries Management John Muir Trust League Against Cruel Sports National Trust - Naturewatch Foundation

-- Open Spaces Society People's Trust for Endangered Species Plantlife

-- Ramblers Association

-- Rewilding Britain

-- RSPCA

-- The Wildlife Trusts

-- Whale and Dolphin Conservation

-- Wildfowl and Wetlands Trust

-- Wildlife Gardening Forum

-- Zoological Society of London
+The priorities for this work are: - Reverse the decline of nature to ensure a healthy natural and accessible environment for all people to benefit from, access, and connect with. - Advocate for the robust design, integrating people considerations, and effective implementation of nature policies such as 30x30, the species abundance target, the Environmental Improvement Plan, Biodiversity Net Gain (BNG), Local Nature Recovery Strategies (LNRSs), Environmental Land Management (ELM), Green Infrastructure Standards and more. - Integrate the nature-people nexus into other policy areas, such as access, engagement, health and wellbeing, education, transport, and other related policy areas. - Advocate to Government for greater and more equitable access to high quality natural green and blue spaces, for example, through planning reform, improved public access to protected landscapes, integrating access considerations in environmental land management and LNRSs, protecting and improving the public rights of way network, and expanding public rights to responsibly access and enjoy green and blue spaces. - Promote environmental responsibility and connection with nature, including through promoting the Countryside Code and Marine and Coastal Wildlife Code. - Embed nature and outdoor learning at all levels and settings within the education system.
+For questions or further information please contact: Emma Clarke, Policy Officer, Wildlife and Countryside Link T: 020 8078 3581 E: emma.clarke@wcl.org.uk 25 For more information and detail on Link's ongoing Equality, Diversity and Inclusion work to ensure great a more inclusive organisation and environmental sector, see our website.
+This statement is supported by the following Link members: A Rocha UK Bat Conservation Trust British Canoeing British Ecological Society British Mountaineering Council British Trust for Ornithology Butterfly Conservation Campaign for National Parks Earthwatch Friends of the Earth John Muir Trust Open Spaces Society Naturewatch Foundation Ramblers Association Rewilding Britain Vildlife and IN K The Conservation Volunteers The Wildlife Trusts Wildlife Gardening Forum WWT Froglife Plantlife PTES RSPB IFM